 Assisted dying has been legal in New Zealand since 7 November 2021.
-The Ministry of Health has set up the Assisted Dying Service for the purpose of implementing and regulating assisted dying.
+The Ministry of Health set up the Assisted Dying Service for the purpose of implementing and regulating assisted dying.
+It is now managed by Te Whatu Ora.

 If you wish to pursue the option of an assisted death for yourself, there are a few things you should know: